 - Ancillary service directives have been issued to supplemental and spinning reserves to increase energy supply and firm load is now relied upon for reserve.

-- Emergency energy has been requested of neighbouring control areas.
+- Emergency energy has been requested from neighbouring control areas.

 - Regulating reserve is maintained.